AntiSlopAntiSlop

 A founder wants to write about AI agents.
 They paste a link to their product and ask for help.

-Standard AI tool: reads the link, extracts features, generates generic post about "revolutionary AI technology."
+Standard AI tool: reads the link, extracts features, generates generic post about "new AI technology."
 30% reach penalty.
 Zero engagement.
 Wasted effort.

 Better approach: the tool analyzes the founder's past posts.
 It extracts their voice DNA — how they reason about technology, their skepticism patterns, their characteristic moves from personal observation to industry trend.